 Dear Parents & Guardians,

-We are approaching mid-term and I wish to thank you for your cooperation and support.
+We are approaching the end of September and I wish to thank you for your cooperation and support.
 Classes have settled back extremely well and it has been brilliant to watch our new Junior Infants adjust to life in such a busy school.
 The children appear very happy and have experienced many learning experiences since 31st August.
-Long may it continue…

 Reminder to Label: Please label all your child’s clothing and belongings.
 Quite a number of uniform items have been handed into the school already this year.
 Unfortunately, the clothing items have no name labels attached.